brigidoverton/Hspot_exercise/README.md

 # Elder Scrolls Legends Card API

 I thought this coding exercise would be an excellent opportunity to learn the Vue.js Framework.
-I used the first part of this tutorial to set up my app:
+I used the first part of this tutorial and some of the starter files to set up my app:
      [Build Your First Vue.js App](https://vuejsdevelopers.teachable.com/p/build-your-first-vue-js-app)

 I created a basic Node server in server.js and also created a proxy so I would be able to access the API.